 White Pine for carving

 The prices for white pine are in an inexpensive-moderate price range.
-It can be harder for beginners, but more skilled woodcarvers usually like to use it.
+It can be harder for beginners, but more skilled woodcarvers usually use it.
 The downside to this wood is that it tends to swell, shrink and warp.
 Also, the prominent growth rings may cause carving problems.

 Sometimes, white pine can cause allergic skin reactions in some people or breathing symptoms that resemble asthma.
 It is something that woodcarver should consider before working with this type of wood.